-Not every great leader follows the same path – they tread their unique path and make their personal mark on the people around them.
+Not every great leader follows the same path – they tread their unique way and make their mark on the people around them.

 A great leader is supported by an even greater team, and Richard Branson is an individual who prides himself on working with a team that share the same core values he does.

 Recognising the value of your employees and being genuinely interested in them are two great qualities to have.

 Richard Branson, of course, possesses both.
 That in itself should speak volumes.